 First, from out of the corner of his eye John had seen him.
 Vanishing when he turned his head to look.
 Yet this little game didn't last long as soon in full view, John caught sight of the one that followed.

-John's fear was apparent as was the fatigue.
+John's fear was apparent as his fatigue.
 His strained mental focus was written across his face.
 A predator's tactic.
 Tire the prey until they couldn't run anymore.

-The echoes of frantic footfalls hit against the brick walls of that back alley corridor that was more of inescapable valley of high walled cliffs than a path to freedom.
+The echoes of John’s frantic footfalls hit against the brick walls of the back alley corridor.
+More an inescapable valley of high walled cliffs than a path to freedom.

 It was cold, and white wafts of anxious breaths left John's lungs.
 It was a nightmare.
-He didn't know where he was going and the city in which he running around frantic was not the New York of his memory.
+He didn't know where he was going.
+The streets down which he bolted frantically were not the New York streets of his memory.

 Where was he?

 Swallowing hard, John tried to gather his focus.

 His inner voice reassured that if he took enough turns, he would find his escape.
 After all, it had worked so far.
 Yet his luck was running out and every desperate turn was now proving a dead end.